 Basic Acrylic Pouring Techniques

 When we say basic technique, we are referring to acrylic pouring techniques that are fit for beginner-level artists and veteran artists alike.
-These techniques require only a standard amount of preparation, and can be completed using items that most people have in their households already.
+These techniques require only a standard amount of preparation and can be completed using a pouring medium that most people have in their households already.

-For beginners interested in more in depth and comprehensive video guides on basic pours including the clean pour, puddle pour, dirty pour, flip cup, and swipe acrylic pouring techniques then check out our acrylic pouring basics course.
+For beginners interested in more in depth and comprehensive video guides on basic pours including the clean pour, puddle pour, dirty pour, flip cup pouring technique, and swipe acrylic pouring techniques then check out our Acrylic Pouring Video Course.

 Basic or “Clean” Pour

-A basic or clean pour refers to the process of pouring one color at a time on a surface.
-Sometimes, the goal is to get them all on the surface separately and keep them that way, or an artist may use one color at a time and then use a toothpick or other tool to swirl the colors together in intricate patterns.
+A basic or clean pour refers to the process of pouring acrylic paint in the form of one color at a time onto the canvas.
+Sometimes, the goal is to get all the acrylic paint colors on the surface separately and keep them that way, or an artist may use one color at a time and then use a toothpick or other tool to swirl the colors together in intricate patterns.

 Clean pours are great for creating color block pieces or abstract retro art.